 In the twentieth century, which provided humanity with a number of false beliefs that, in spite of their falsehood, managed to gain widespread acceptance, the behaviourists claimed that all of human behaviour could be explained by the phenomenon of Pavlov’s salivating dog.
 That these kinds of associations between two unrelated things, such as the ringing of a bell and the dog’s salivation response in anticipation of being fed, occur in everyday life is undeniable.
 For example, certain songs or melodies have certain pleasant or nostalgic associations for many people, as do certain colours, words, or shapes.
-What some people fail to realize is that many of these associations are entirely personal, meaning that they do not exist in the brains of all people.
+However, many of these associations are personal or limited, meaning that they do not exist in the brains of all people.

 The great mistake made by behaviourists was in generalizing this phenomenon into a global principle that was believed to apply to all behaviours, both human and non-human.
 After it was given the important and objective-sounding name “operant conditioning,” many people gullibly accepted the behaviourists’ false claim about the determinants of their behaviour.
 This false belief led to numerous silly or ineffective treatments, such as the attempt to cure male homosexuals of what was considered to be their aberrant sexual preference by giving them an electric shock while they were presented with an image of a naked man.
 Of course, this treatment was a failure because the theory on which it was based was wrong.

-Economists have their own version of Pavlov’s salivating dog, in the sense of a relatively minor real-world phenomenon that is elevated by a bunch of theorizing fools to the status of a global principle, in the process bestowing on it far more importance than it deserves.
+Economists have their own version of Pavlov’s salivating dog, in the sense of a relatively minor real-world phenomenon that has been elevated by a bunch of theorizing fools to the status of a globally-valid principle, in the process bestowing on it far more importance than it deserves.
 The concept of marginal utility is to economics what Pavlov’s salivating dog is to behaviourism and psychology in general.

 Before I justify my claim, let us first consider the origin of the economic concept of utility.
 This concept was derived from the moral theory of Utilitarianism, which was developed by Jeremy Bentham, who exerted a great influence on the views of John Stuart Mill and other economists in the early years of that dismal science.
 According to Utilitarianism, which was summed up succinctly as advocating “the greatest happiness for the greatest number,” the aim of society is to provide its members with, or enable them to achieve, the greatest amount of happiness for the greatest number of them.
 Economists later interpreted this theory to mean the maximization of each person’s happiness or, as they preferred to call it, each person’s utility, since happiness, being an emotional state, is not a measurable quantity, and therefore cannot be the proper object of mathematical quantification, calculation, manipulation, and generalization.